Pomax/socketless/docs/HOWTO.md

 }
 ```

-Because all instance properties are visible to clients, they can just bypass your API and directly work with things you'd really rather they didn't.

-Instead, treat your server as purely an API layer between your "real" program, and your clients:
+Instead, treat your server purely as an API layer between your "real" program, and your clients:

 ```js
 // Our actual program